Otega Oweh

-Otega Oweh (born June 21, 2003) is an American college basketball player for the Kentucky Wildcats of the Southeastern Conference (SEC).
-He previously played for the Oklahoma Sooners.
+Otega Oweh (born June 21, 2003) is an American basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA), on a two-way contract with the Oklahoma City Blue of the NBA G League.
+He played college basketball for the Oklahoma Sooners and Kentucky Wildcats.

 High school career

-Oweh attended Blair Academy in Blairstown, New Jersey.
+Oweh attended Rutgers Preparatory School in Somerset, New Jersey where he played for esteemed head coach Matt Bloom.
+Rutgers Prep nurtured him defensively before transferring to Blair Academy in Blairstown, New Jersey.
 He helped lead Team Final to a 17U Peach Jam title, totaling 17 points and five rebounds in the championship game.
 A four-star recruit, Oweh committed to play college basketball at the University of Oklahoma.